-The person undertaking the action has committed to protecting and enhancing existing and re-creating new Wallum Sedgefrog habitat in corridors along Lamerough Creek, Bells Creek North and Bells Creek South, to address the impact of the development footprint on these corridors that have and will contain breeding habitat (ponds).
+The person undertaking the action has committed to protecting and enhancing existing and creating new Wallum Sedgefrog habitat in corridors along Lamerough Creek, Bells Creek North and Bells Creek South, to address the impact of the development footprint on these corridors that have and will contain breeding habitat (ponds).

-Key mitigation measures to protect and enhance habitat within the waterway corridors include:
+Key measures to protect and enhance habitat within the waterway corridors include:

-- Definition of frog habitat areas (Frog Zone, Frog Buffers) and the Lifestyle Buffer, and the specific activities that cannot occur in these areas; - Conservation of the Riparian corridor, frog habitat areas (Frog Zone and Frog Buffer); - Provision of frog and other fauna friendly crossings where infrastructure crosses frog movement corridors, in association with appropriate fencing and/or movement barriers; and - Creation of additional frog breeding habitat.
+- defining frog habitat areas (Frog Zone, Frog Buffers) and the Lifestyle Buffer, and the specific activities that cannot occur in these areas; - conserving the Riparian corridor, frog habitat areas (Frog Zone and Frog Buffer); - providing frog and other fauna friendly crossings where infrastructure crosses frog movement corridors, in association with appropriate fencing and/or movement barriers; and - creating additional frog breeding habitat.